WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/sdp.md

 As also demonstrated on the Gantt Chart, we have anticipated the following milestones:

-**Milestone 1:** Requirement Specifications to be completed by September 27, 2024
+**Milestone 1:** Requirement Specifications to be completed by October 4, 2024

 **Milestone 2:** Project Startup and Design Specifications to be ready by Oct 11, 2024